FAQs

 What is the Coastal Flood Risk Area?

-The propsoed Flood Risk Area delineates areas along the coastline which are most at risk of coastal flooding due to tide levels, sea level rise and storm surges.
+The proposed Flood Risk Area delineates areas along the coastline which are most at risk of coastal flooding due to tide levels, sea level rise and storm surges.
 It shows areas that may be either permanently or temporarily inundated by water by the year 2100.
 Policies that apply to these areas are designed to help safeguard residents and developments from the risks posed by coastal flooding.

 What is the Vegetative Buffer?